MbinOrg/mbin/docs/admin_guide.md

 #### Dragonfly

-_Important:_ Dragonfly is a drop-in replacement for Redis.
+[Dragonfly](https://www.dragonflydb.io/) is a drop-in replacement for Redis.
+If you wish to use Dragonfly instead, that is possible.
 Do **NOT** run both Redis & Dragonfly, just pick one.
 After all they run on the same port by default (6379).

-[Dragonfly](https://www.dragonflydb.io/) is a drop-in replacement for Redis.
-If you wish to use Dragonfly instead, that is possible.

 Be sure you disabled redis: